 Refinancing allows wastewater treatment works debt, including previous SRF loans, to be refinanced if the debt was incurred after March 7, 1985.
 Wastewater treatment works debt that was not previously financed by SRF must have followed all of the SRF requirements at the time it was constructed.
 For example, Davis-Bacon requirements do not apply to refinancing of projects that had completed construction prior to October 30, 2009.
-Refinancing will be allowed for all communities who have a medium or high AWIN sustainability risk factor.
-Municipalities who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration justifying the forgiveness requested.
 The refinanced interest rate and administration fee will be at the current rates identified in this IUP.
 Refinanced projects will not be eligible for Loan Forgiveness or Small Town Grants and may only refinance once every 10 years.
 The term length will not exceed the maximum eligible term from the initiation of operation and there must be at least five years of payment left to refinance a loan.